 Lemon vinaigrette is a staple dressing recipe and instantly brightens any salad or plate of veggies.
-Made from just a handful of ingredients including fresh lemons, olive oil, Dijon mustard, honey and garlic it’s incredibly easy to make, super versatile and tastes amazing!
+Made from just a handful of ingredients including fresh lemons, olive oil, Dijon mustard, honey, and garlic it’s incredibly easy to make, and tastes much better than store-bought!

 When it comes to dressing recipes I have two favorites – this lemon vinaigrette and a balsamic vinaigrette.

 I much prefer simple vinaigrettes over creamy dressings and find that their flavors enhance and elevate the fresh vegetables or ingredients your pairing with them.
 And did I mention how easy they are to make?

 After you make this lemon vinaigrette at home I promise you’ll never buy it from the store again.
 Because when you make it at home you can tweak the flavor profile to make it a little more tart and citrusy or a little more garlicky or herby.
 You could even make it a little sweeter with just a smidge more honey.
 And let’s be honest, fresh is always best.